Dragyn85/InGameDebugLoggs/README.md

 If you want toggle visibilty with a key instead of a button, turn the image off on the "LogButton".
 There is also an option for selecting hotkey key - default is 'L'.

+click a message to get more information about it.

 #### The LoggerOutput
 Is used to save logs to an file.
 Default output path is in the Application.persistentDataPath + Logger/output.txt